ThuGie/ai-voice-assistant/README.md

 - **Voice Interaction**: Speak naturally to your AI using Faster-Whisper for accurate speech-to-text conversion
 - **Voice Response**: AI responses are converted to natural-sounding speech with MeloTTS
 - **Multiple Voice Options**: Select from various voice models in MeloTTS to customize your experience
+- **Emotional Awareness**: Assistant can express emotions through voice modulation and response style
+- **Personality Development**: Assistant develops a unique personality that evolves through interactions
 - **Local AI Model**: Uses Ollama to run powerful AI models locally on your machine
 - **Computer Vision**: Integrated PyTorch Vision capabilities allow the AI to "see" your screen or camera
+- **Conversation Memory**: Stores and references past conversations for more contextual interactions
+- **Context Awareness**: Maintains session context and can proactively engage based on interests
 - **Extensible Architecture**: Designed for future extensions like VTube Studio support and custom RAG
-- **Conversation Memory**: Stores and references past conversations for more contextual interactions

 ## Technologies